Sepp Blatter: 1998 election

-Sepp Blatter's 1998 election to the presidency of FIFA over UEFA President Lennart Johansson occurred amidst much controversy.
-Blatter's 2002 candidacy has been marked with rumours of financial irregularities and backroom dealings, culminating with direct accusations of bribery, by a third party, made in the British press by Farra Ado, vice-president of the Confederation of African Football and president of the Somali Football Federation, who claimed to have been offered $100,000 to vote for Blatter in 1998.
+Blatter's 1998 election to the presidency of FIFA over UEFA President Lennart Johansson occurred amidst much controversy.
+Blatter's 2002 candidacy was marked with rumours of financial irregularities and backroom dealings, culminating with direct accusations of bribery, by a third party, made in the British press by Farra Ado, vice-president of the Confederation of African Football and president of the Somali Football Federation, who claimed to have been offered $100,000 to vote for Blatter in 1998.

+2004 Comments on women's football

+In 2004, Blatter said during an interview in the Swiss newspaper Sonntagsblick, when asked how to increase the popularity of women's football, "Let the women play in more feminine clothes like they do in volleyball.
+They could, for example, have tighter shorts.
+Female players are pretty, if you excuse me for saying so, and they already have some different rules to men - such as playing with a lighter ball.
+That decision was taken to create a more female aesthetic, so why not do it in fashion?"
+His comments resulted in heated responses.

 2006 FIFA World Cup

 In the 2006 FIFA World Cup, after a controversial second-round match between Portugal and the Netherlands, which saw referee Valentin Ivanov issue a record 16 yellow cards and four red cards, Blatter was said to have lambasted the officiating referee, and said that Ivanov should have given himself a yellow card for his poor performance as a referee.
-He later claimed to regret his words and promised to officially apologise to Ivanov.

-However, this apology was never given, and the referee was removed from further officiating.
+He later said he regretted his words and promised to officially apologise to Ivanov.
+The apology was never given, and the referee was removed from further officiating.